 Another great source for FREE worldwide War Grave & Memorial photos . . .

 An excellent organization in the UK with a website offering thousands of FREE war grave and memorial photos worldwide is British War Graves - War Graves Photographs.
 Founded and operated for over 10 years by Mick McCann in the UK, the site provides photos for almost all the world’s war cemeteries and more FREE.

 Click here for more information on free war grave and memorial photos and to visit their website.

-The Society is urgently seeking information regarding the Taiwan POWs who were evacuated on September 6, 1945 on the aircraft carrier USS Santee CVE-29, and the Destroyer Escorts USS Brister DE-327 and USS Finch DE-328.
-We are trying to compile lists of the men transported to Manila on these ships and have been searching various archives to try to find the ships' deck logs, but so far nothing has turned up.
+The Society has been urgently seeking information regarding the POWs who were evacuated from Taiwan on September 6, 1945 on the aircraft carrier USS Santee CVE-29, and the Destroyer Escorts USS Brister DE-327 and USS Finch DE-328.
+We have searched various archives to try to find the ships' deck logs and service records, but up to now nothing has turned up.